Understanding Low Income Thresholds for Seniors in New Jersey

 - Irrevocable funeral trusts

-- Life insurance policies with face value under $1,500
+- Life insurance policies worth less than $1,500

 Property ownership considerations